EU locks out Belarus from international aviation

 Some hawkish EU capitals, such as Lithuania, called for extra sanctions on Russia also.

-"I called for new measures: limiting access to financial markets and international payment systems [and] halting of strategic infrastructure projects," Lithuanian president Gitanas Nausėda said.
+"I called for new measures: limiting access to financial markets and international payment systems [and] halting of strategic infrastructure projects," Lithuanian president Gitanas Nausėda said, referring to a Russian-German pipeline called Nord Stream 2.

-And speculation was rife among EU diplomats on whether Russia had had a hand in the Ryanair fiasco.
+And speculation was rife among EU diplomats on whether Russia had had a hand in the Belarus fiasco.

 It was hard to conceive the Belarusian KGB spy service would have been capable of putting Pratasevich under surveillance while he was in Greece without Russian help, two EU sources told EUobserver.